leonltl/transcribe-audio-mvp/readme.md

 # Project Name

 ## Overview
-This project consists of a frontend built with Next.js and a backend built with Flask.
+The assignment is built using NextJS as the frontend service and Flask Framework for the backend service.
 The services are containerized using Docker and orchestrated with Docker Compose.
+The main aim of the assignment is to allow uploading of Audio (in mp3 format) and display the transcript of the audio.
+For simplicity sake, the database used to store the transcript is Sqlite that is created in the backend service.

 ## Project Structure

 ## Backend
-The backend is a Flask application.
+The backend built using Flash Framework

 ### Files
-- `database.py`: Handles database interactions.
+- `database.py`: Handles database interactions and initialise the Sqlite.
 - `server.py`: Main server file to run the Flask application.
 - `server_test.py`: Contains tests for the server.
-- `transcribe.py`: Handles transcription logic.
+- `transcribe.py`: Handles transcription and processing logic.
 - `requirements.txt`: Lists the Python dependencies.
 - `flask.dockerfile`: Dockerfile for building the backend container.